mamillastre/capacitor-environment/README.md

 ## Configuration

+### Android

+In the Android project, place the wanted `environment.json` file in the main assets folder and in the flavors assets folders:
+* `android/app/src/main/assets/environment.json` for the default configuration (usually the production configuration).
+* `android/app/src/<flavorName>/assets/environment.json` for the other declared environments.

 ### Web

-An `environment.json` file must be available at the root of the served folder.
+An `environment.json` file must be available at the root of the served folder.<br>
+You must manage the switching of the environment by switching this file.

 ### TypeScript